Infratab/frontend-challenge-2/README.md

 3. Email the compressed folder to careers@infratab.in or to the person with whom you have been interacting!

 ### Setup the project
-1. go to remind_me directory - `cd frontend-challenge-2/remind_me`
+1. Change directory to report
-2. Install virtualbox and vagrant
+2. run `npm install`
-3. run - `vagrant up`
+3. run `npm start`
-4. run - `vagrant ssh`
-5. Open http://localhost:3000/ in browser, if you see `Challenge accepted!` text in the browser that means server is successfully running
+5. Open http://localhost:3001/ in browser, if you see `Challenge accepted!` text in the browser that means server is successfully running
-6. Please find `index.html` in the `remind_me/public` folder
+6. Please find `index.html` in the `public` folder
-7. Create a new folder `static` under `remind_me` for js and css files.
 8. Now you can start your coding!

 #### Challenge